-What to Expect on an In-Person Contest Day
+What to Expect on a Contest Day

-Students attending the CHD Regional Contests will have their projects judged by educators, history professionals, alumni, and volunteers as they share their projects about Frontiers in History.
+Students attending the CHD Regional Contests will have their projects judged by educators, history professionals, alumni, and volunteers as they share their projects about Rights & Responsibilities in History.
 At the end of the day, the students will know if they are heading to the State Contest in May.